sarahcolbert/sibling_roh_analysis/README.md

 1042  5       22.4     1
 ```

-The code will ensure that analyses do not include families with missing phenotype data for at least one sibling (e.g., family 104 would be removed from the analyses which use pheno3).
 A csv file named pheno_descriptions_STUDYNAME.csv (replace STUDYNAME) should be returned that includes a description of the phenotypes in your dataset.
 Please format this csv file with quotes.
 We provide an [example](https://github.com/sarahcolbert/sibling_roh_analysis/blob/main/pheno_descriptions_STUDYNAME.csv) of what this might include.

 ## Steps 1: QC and ROH Calling